SKUAS OVER NORWAY

 The carriers were to provide cover for British landings at Namsos and Aandalsnes, intended to take the major port of Trondheim in a pincer movement from the north and south.
 The plan was for the Sea Gladiators to protect the fleet while the longer-range Skuas would operate as both bombers and fighters over the British forces ashore with additional support to be given by the RAF Gladiators who were to operate from the surface of the frozen lake Lesjaskog near Aandalsnes.
 Radar cover was provided by the cruiser HMS Curlew which had a Type 79 radar with a range, in ideal conditions, of 80 miles.
 The Force sailed on the 23rd April, that evening the Curlew picked up a force of 3 Heinkel 111 bombers and six Skuas were launched which saw off the Heinkels, damaging one.
 This was the first-ever radar-controlled interception at sea.

-On the 26th April Skuas on patrol over Aandalsnes carried out 8 interceptions and claimed 2 Heinkel 111s destroyed and another three Heinkel 111a and a Heinkel 115 damaged.
+On the 26th of April Skuas on patrol over Aandalsnes carried out 8 interceptions and claimed 2 Heinkel 111s destroyed and another three Heinkel 111s and a Heinkel 115 floatplane damaged.
 A Skua from 803 Squadron was lost this day, its pilot Lieutenant Cecil Howard Filmer survived but the gunner, Petty Officer Baldwin was killed.
+One of the Heinkels shot down by Skuas that day was recovered in 1976 and is now an exhibit at the Norwegian Armed Forces Aircraft Collection.

 The Ark Royal withdrew into the Atlantic on the 29th and 30th and then joined up with the refuelled Glorious to approach the Norwegian coast on the 1st May (onboard the Glorious, along with her Swordfish and Sea Gladiators, were 3 Skuas and a single Roc of 803 Squadron).
 Spotted by the Luftwaffe both Carriers were subjected to a series of attacks by Junkers Ju 87 Stukas, during which Glorious, in particular, was very lucky not to be hit.
 With the threat of air attack now so high and with the possibility of U-boats making an appearance, there was no alternative but for the carriers to withdraw leaving Aandalsnes and Namsos to be evacuated without air-cover.
 However, the Skuas would be back in Norwegian skies within a week.

-On the 18th May, four Skuas of 800 Squadron caught two Blohm and Voss Bv138 flying boats unloading troops at Beisfjord and destroyed both by strafing.
+On the 18th of of May, four Skuas of 800 Squadron caught two Blohm and Voss Bv138 flying boats unloading troops at Beisfjord and destroyed both by strafing.

 While the carrier actions had been going on the Skuas of 806 Squadron began operating over Southern Norway from Hatston on the Orkney Islands.
-This newly-formed squadron had mostly inexperienced pilots, nevertheless, they started spectacularly on 9th May when they raided Bergen harbour, sinking the moored 500-ton Minesweeper M534 and machine-gunning MTBs.
+This newly-formed squadron had mostly inexperienced pilots, nevertheless, they started spectacularly on 9th of May when they raided Bergen harbour, sinking the minesweeper M.134 ¹ alongside the Dokkeskjærskai quay and machine-gunning MTBs.
 On the 10th of May, they dive-bombed a complex of oil tanks near Bergen, succeeding in destroying all seven of the tanks, thus denying 19,000 litres of fuel to the Germans.
 On the 12th May, they returned to Bergen, but untrained in bombing moving targets, they failed to hit a large vessel entering the harbour.
-On the 16th May, a further 6 oil tanks at three locations around Bergen were attacked and destroyed.
+On the 15th of May another attack on Bergen had to be aborted because of fog.
+On the 16th of May, a further 6 oil tanks at three locations around Bergen were attacked and destroyed.

 On the 21st May RAF Gladiators of 263 Sqdn were flown off HMS Furious to land at an airfield prepared at Bardufoss, north of Narvik. they were joined on the 26th by Hurricanes of 46 Squadron flown off HMS Glorious.
 This released Ark Royal to sail for Scapa on the 25th.
 French and British troops captured Narvik on the 29th.